Aarya01Patil/Person_PPE_Detection_Model/README.md

 ### Step 1: Prepare the Dataset

-Download the dataset from the following [link](https://drive.google.com/file/d/1myGjrJZSWPT6LYOshF9gfikyXaTCBUWb/view?usp=sharing).
+NOTE: You can skip this step after cloning the repository as I have already stored the below required files in data/raw path Download the dataset from the following [link](https://drive.google.com/file/d/1myGjrJZSWPT6LYOshF9gfikyXaTCBUWb/view?usp=sharing).
 Extract the contents of `Datasets.zip`, which includes the `images` and `annotations` directories along with `classes.txt`.

 ### Step 2: Convert Annotations